xiejianming/iRepl/README.txt

 When iRepl starts, it will show user home directory as the prompt, e.g.:
 	"C:\Users\xjm: "

-Now you can type "?" to exploring iRepl.
+Now you can type "?" to start exploring iRepl.

 ----------------------华丽分割线 ----------------------
 This tool is still under developing and just @ its initial stage.
 It might be